Haf-Linger/XppCssCheck/README.md

 #### 3. configure 'css check' script
 Now open the menu item  _Plugins/NppExec/Execute..._
 Copy the following into the Command(s) window:
+(note: the Command window might not empty, if that is the case just replace the current content by:)
 ```
 NPP_SAVE
 cd "$(CURRENT_DIRECTORY)"